 Digital salary payments continue to be a bit more common than cash salary payments, while cash continues to dominate all other types of financial transactions.
 In fact, the one other type of financial transaction which had been slightly more likely to be digital over the past year, the money transfer sent outside the household, was overtaken by cash transfers in May: 32% of transfers sent outside the house were digital, 54% were in cash and 14% were mixed.

 However, the easy explanation for this is that many garment workers had gone back home to visit friends and family, making it simpler to just hand off a cash gift.
 All told, many more garment workers than usual, 43%, sent a money transfer to someone in their social network last month.

 Food security rates improved ever so slightly in May 2021 compared to April.
 What is discouraging though is that even in a month when the majority of workers received a bonus payment from their factory representing just under half of their normal take-home pay, the food security rates did not budge more in the right direction.
 It is clear that not enough garment workers are earning enough money to call their wages livable.

 Meanwhile, illness and injury rates were the same in May as in April, and almost everyone who was sick or injured was able to seek medical help.

-The monthly data from April 2020 to May 2021 presented here come from interviews conducted over the phone with a pool of 1,377 workers.
+The data are drawn from interviews with about 1,300 workers interviewed weekly from May 2020 to May 2021.
+The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,206 during this period.
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.